-We're now in the middle of the winter season, so it’s important to be prepared to deal with the adverse conditions on streets, sidewalks and multiuse paths that come with snow and ice.
+During severe weather, it’s important to be prepared for adverse conditions on streets, sidewalks and multiuse paths caused by snow and ice.

-Extreme winter storms can sometimes lead to campus closures.
-Notification of such closures is sent out via CU Boulder Alerts, campus social media channels and local broadcast media.
+Extreme fall and winter storms can sometimes lead to campus delays and closures.
+Campus officials are typically able to announce delays of the campus's opening by 5:30 a.m.
+Notifications of delays and closures are sent out via CU Boulder Alerts, campus social media channels and, often, local broadcast media.
 You can also view the university’s website for any change in operating status, as well as complete information on campus closing procedures.

 But while a surplus of popcorn and a Netflix subscription might be all the preparation you need in the rare event campus is closed, there are several things to keep in mind during most winter storms to ensure you’re able to safely navigate to, from and around campus.